flavioguzman/drug-guides/Fluoxetine.md

 	  * Maximum dose:
 		  * The maximum dose should not exceed 80 mg/day.
   * Pediatric (children and adolescents)
-	  * In adolescents and higher-weight children
+	  * In adolescents and higher-weight children:
 		  * Initiate treatment with a dose of 10 mg/day.
 		  * After 2 weeks, increase the dose to 20 mg/day.
 		  * Dose range: 20 to 60 mg/day.
 	  * In lower-weight children:
 		* Initiate treatment with a dose of 10 mg/day.
 		* Dose range: 20 to 30 mg/day.
 #### Panic disorder